Superposition Property in Disjoint Variables for the Infinity Laplace Equation: Abstract

 \section{Abstract}

-We establish a superposition principle in disjoint variables for the inhomogeneous infinity-Laplace equation.
-We show that the sum of viscosity solutions of the inhomogeneous infinity-Laplace equation in separate domains is a viscosity solution in the product domain.
-This result has been used in the literature with certain particular choices of solutions to simplify regularity analysis for a general inhomogeneous infinity-Laplace equation by reducing it to the case without sign-changing inhomogeneous terms and vanishing gradient singularities.
+We establish a superposition principle in disjoint variables for the inhomogeneous infinity Laplace equation.
+We show that the sum of viscosity solutions of the inhomogeneous infinity Laplace equation in separate domains is a viscosity solution in the product domain.
+This result has been used in the literature with certain particular choices of solutions to simplify regularity analysis for a general inhomogeneous infinity Laplace equation by reducing it to the case without sign-changing inhomogeneous terms and vanishing gradient singularities.
 We present a proof of this superposition principle for general viscosity solutions.
 We also explore generalization in metric spaces using cone comparison techniques and study related properties for general elliptic and convex equations.